CHESSComputing/ChessAnalysisPipeline/docs/workflows/EDD.md

 - `interactive`: Allows for user interactions, defaults to `False`.

 - `log_level`: The [Python logging level](https://docs.python.org/3/library/logging.html#levels).

-- `profile`: Runs the pipeline in a [Python profiler](https://docs.python.org/3/library/profile.html).

 The "pipeline" block creates the actual workflow pipeline, in this example it consists of nine toplevel processes that get executed successively: